Constraining the number of fundamental quantum degrees of freedom using gravity: Theoretical Framework

+To reiterate, we resort to regime of low energy, which allows us to incorporate the effect of GR as a redshift in the Hamiltonian of a quantum system, without requiring explicit quantization of the metric. \footnote{A simplified version of the required Hamiltonian, sufficient to account for the positional states of the massive particle involved in the experiment, is {$\sum_{i=1}^L \sum_{j=1}^2\sqrt{-g^j_{00}(x_i)} |\tilde{r}_j\rangle \langle \tilde{r}_j| \otimes h_i$, where $g^j_{00}(x_i)\equiv g_{00}(x_i-\tilde{r}_j)$} denotes the metric associated with the massive particle at position $\tilde{r}_j$}.
 Indeed, no dynamical DOF associated with the metric participates in the effect; the only role of the metric is to mediate an interaction between the massive particle and the EQS.
 This is fully analogous to the interaction of two particles through a potential, such as gravity in the Newtonian limit or the Coulomb interaction between charges, which do not require quantization of the gravitational or electromagnetic fields respectively.
 Therefore, within the physical regime under consideration, Eq.~\eqref{eq:GSpos} relies uniquely on the validity of the classical redshift and on the linearity of quantum mechanics, independently of any detail of a theory of quantum gravity.
 The approach is valid as long as the dynamics of the gravitational DOF is not relevant, i.e. the timescale of the creation of the spatial superposition is slow \cite{Markus, Mari2016}.

 Furthermore, quantum states can be defined on space-like surfaces associated with a suitable global time coordinate, which can be interpreted as the time measured by an asymptotic observer, free from the effect of variations in the local mass-energy density stemming from the spatial superposition of mass.
 Again, this is fully analogous to the definition of global coordinates in the Newtonian limit, where gravity acts as a potential in a fixed spacetime.
 See, e.g., Ref.~\cite{Zych2019} for further details on the formalization of general relativistic effects arising from the superposition of masses.